Medication Search: Brenzys

 How should I use this medication?

-The recommended dose of etanercept is 50 mg injected subcutaneously (under the skin), once a week.
+The recommended dose of etanercept for rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis is 50 mg injected subcutaneously (under the skin), once a week.
 It is usually injected in the front of the thigh or abdomen.
+For the treatment of severe psoriasis, the starting dose is 50 mg injected subcutaneously twice a week for the first 3 months After the first 3 months, your doctor will decrease the dose to 50 mg once a week.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important to use this medication exactly as prescribed by your doctor.
-If you miss a dose of this medication, contact your doctor to find out when to take the next dose.
+If you miss a dose of this medication, take it as soon as possible and continue with your regular schedule.
+If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not administer a double dose to make up for a missed one.
+If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.